*COVID-19 update: the internship will take place winter 2021 in a completely virtual environment.*

 - Participate in weekly seminars and workshops

 - Must do the internship for academic credit; a Faculty Adviser has already been assigned for the course

-For more information and any questions regarding the application process, make an appointment with with David Brown to learn more about what goes into the application.
+For more information and any questions regarding the application process, make an appointment with a Career Coach to learn more about what goes into the application.
 You can prepare with the following:

-- Cover Letter explaining how you meet the internship qualifications
+- Cover Letter explaining how you meet the qualifications of the internship.

-- (2) Letters of Recommendation: Academic and Personal
+- Two (2) letters of recommendation: Academic and Personal